What is Fluoride?

 Fluoride has become an important part of dental health, creating strong teeth and preventing tooth decay.

-Although fluoride can play a key role in cavity prevention, there are some cases where you may opt for a fluoride free toothpaste.
+Although fluoride can play a key role in cavity prevention, there are some cases where you may opt for fluoride-free toothpaste.
 You’ve probably heard that even too much of a good thing can be bad… it’s true!
-Too much fluoride can lead to dental flurosis.
+Too much fluoride can lead to dental fluorosis.
 Other reasons to choose a fluoride-free toothpaste would be if you have any allergies to the mineral, or at the guidance of a physician due to certain medical issues.